 7.1 Introduction

-Batches are often referred to as slugs and refer to a batch of a specific product being transported in a pipeline.
-Often a pipeline is utilized for the transport of more than one product (i.e. a multi-product pipeline).
-The hydrocarbons are therefore transported in batches to minimize mixing of the different types of hydrocarbons.
+Batches are often called slugs and refer to a batch of a specific product being transported in a pipeline.
+A pipeline is often utilized to transport more than one product (i.e., a multi-product pipeline).
+Therefore, the hydrocarbons are transported in batches to minimize the different types of hydrocarbons.

-Batching can furthermore be utilized in cases where fuels are received from more than one source and are transported to more than one destination or have multiple intermediate take-off points.
-The logistics behind these operations can be quite complex and difficult to manage without the proper planning and the necessary operational philosophies and plans in place.
-It is therefore important to establish a batching schedule with regards to the various products being transported while considering the following key influences:
+Batching can receive fuels from multiple sources and transport them to more than one destination or have multiple intermediate take-off points.
+The logistics behind these operations can be complex and difficult to manage without the proper planning and the necessary operational philosophies and plans.
+It is, therefore, important to establish a batching schedule for the various products being transported while considering the following key influences:

 7.2 Operational Principle

-To compile and complete the batching schedule of a pipeline, it is important to follow certain steps required to sort out the logistics of the pipeline operation.
-It is necessary to complete the requisite calculations regarding pipeline size, flow rates, fuel production, and fuel consumption in areas of concern.
-It is therefore imperative to have all the relevant market information with regards to supply and demand.
+To compile and complete a pipeline’s batching schedule, certain steps are required to sort out the logistics of the pipeline operation.
+The requisite calculations regarding pipeline size, flow rates, fuel production, and fuel consumption in areas of concern must be completed.
+It is, therefore, imperative to have all the relevant market information regarding supply and demand.
 The following steps should be followed as a baseline to sort out the logistical operation of the pipeline.

-3. Consider the depots to where fuel will be sent and analyze the availability with regards to tank storage capacity.
-This will be one of the base factors to determine whether the operation of the pipeline is logistically possible.
+- Consider the depots to which fuel will be sent and analyze their availability regarding tank storage capacity.
+This will be one of the base factors in determining whether the pipeline operation is logistically possible.
 Should the tank farms not be able to meet their projected demands, additional tank construction will have to be considered.

-4. The amount of fuel anticipated to be sent to the facilities should be quantified and it should be then be determined if the tank farms have available capacity to receive the incoming product in one tank while distributing fuel from another.
+- The fuel anticipated to be sent to the facilities should be quantified.
+Then it should be determined if the tank farms can receive the incoming product in one tank while distributing fuel from another.
 You, therefore, require enough tank storage for twice the weekly/monthly consumption in two or more separate tanks.

-5. Once the tank availability has been addressed it is possible to decide between a batching process via pigging or interfacing.
-The tank farms require enough free capacity to utilize some of the storage for interfacing, should the decision be made for interfacing while pig launchers/receivers will have to be installed to use pigs for the batching.
+- Once the tank availability has been addressed, deciding between a batching process via pigging or interfacing is possible.
+Should the decision be made for interfacing, the tank farms require enough free capacity to utilize the storage, while pig launchers/receivers will have to be installed to use pigs for the batching.

-6. Once all of the above-mentioned have been considered and estimated the batching schedule can be developed by a Trial and Error Approach.
+- As mentioned earlier, once all of those have been considered and estimated, the batching schedule can be developed using a Trial-and-Error Approach.

-2. Schedule the batches on a timeline-based program like MS Project, with batches following each other chronologically as depicted in Fig. 2
+- Schedule the batches on a timeline-based program like MS Project, with batches following each other chronologically, as depicted in Fig. 2

-3. Estimate whether the facilities receive enough fuel per specified time section to meet their consumption in the same time section
+- Estimate whether the facilities receive enough fuel per specified time section to meet their consumption in the same time section.

-4. Estimate whether the fuel coming into the depot has at least 24 hours of “resting” before consumption
+- Estimate whether the fuel coming into the depot has at least 24 hours of “resting” before “consumption.”

-5. Calculate whether there is no product coming into a tank while being distributed i.e. don’t pump into and out of the same tank at the same time
+- Calculate whether no product is coming into a tank while being distributed, i.e., don’t pump into and don’t the same tank simultaneously.

-If all of the above-mentioned points are satisfied and the batching operation of the pipeline makes sense, then the batching procedure should be successful.
-The thought process to be followed, to set up the batching for a pipeline, is shown in Fig. 1.
+If all of the above-mentioned points are satisfied and the pipeline’s batching operation makes sense, then the batching procedure should be successful.
+Fig. 1 shows the thought process to set up a pipeline’s batching.

 Figure 1: Batching Schedule Logic